What are the requirements for our Chemistry graduate degree?

 There is a supplemental application for our Chemistry or Chemical Physics programs.
 Applicants should apply to either the Chemistry or the Chemical Physics program but not both.
 Applying to both does not increase an applicant’s likelihood to get accepted.

 Resource information for graduate students is also available through the College of Science & Engineering.

 What does the application include?

-Items that need to be completed in the application process are outlined in the chart.
-The entire application and materials must be submitted online.
-Also, complete the supplemental application for our chemistry or chemical physics programs.
+Items that need to be completed in the application process are outlined in the chart below.
+The entire application and all materials must be submitted online.
 We cannot review your application until all of the required materials are submitted successfully.
-The deadline is December 1.
+The deadline is December 1st.

 We will not consider the general or subject GRE scores in making admission decisions; do not submit them.

 |Application||Personal Information, Application Information, Educational Background, Languages, Awards & Activities, Employment/Residence Information, Financial Support, Applicant Statements (Personal Statement, Description of Research, and Diversity Statement), and Recommendations.|

 |Application fee||A separate application fee must accompany each program application for admission.
 Pay the application fee by using a valid credit card.|

 |Transcripts||Unofficial transcripts or academic records should be uploaded directly to the online application.
 Do not mail paper copies of your transcripts: there is no need for official transcripts or academic records for initial review.
 If you are admitted, the University will then request official copies of these materials.|

 |Letters of recommendation||Acceptable recommendations can come from current or former professors and employers who can assess your potential for graduate work.
 Paper copies are not accepted.|